 Know Before You Go

-The Brown Dog Statue is located behind the pump house in Battersea Park.
+The Brown Dog Statue is located on a pathway between the pump house and the Old English Garden in Battersea Park.